 The park has been described as an intact, un-manipulated ecosystem.
 Over the course of the long drive you can expect to see Dall sheep (probably up high in the mountains if you visit later in the summer), grizzly and black bears, wolves and caribou.

 Watch the video so you get a taste of the vast landscape in Denali National Park.

-The drive through Denali National Park delivered more wildlife sightings than on any previous trips I have done in North America.
+The drive on Denali Park Road through the national park delivered more wildlife sightings than on any previous trips I have done in North America.

 The Denali Park Road follows an approximate east – west direction.
 It climbs four mountain passes between Igloo at Mile 33 and Eielson at Mile 66.
 Though the passes are under 4,000 feet they are all above treeline which in Denali is at approximately 3,000 feet.